tetra-framework/tetra/docs/component-tag.md

 ## Passing Context

-By default, outer template context is not passed down to the component's template when rendering; this is to optimise the size of the saved component state.
+By default, outer template context is not passed down to the component's template when rendering.
 You can explicitly pass context to a component with the `context:` label, followed by a space-separated list of either variable names or `key=value` pairs, where the "key" will be the new name for a context var, and the value either a variable name or a literal.

 ``` django
 {% MyComponent context: a_context_var something=old_name another="a string" / %}